 Johnson BJ, Manby R, Devine GJ (2020).
 What Happens on Islands, doesn’t Stay on Islands: Patterns of Synchronicity in Mosquito Nuisance and Host-Seeking Activity between a Mangrove Island and Adjacent Coastal Development.
 Urban Ecosystems. https://doi.org/10.1007/s11252-020-00998-0

 440 smart mosquito traps to be deployed across UAE

 Tadweer has developed an effective, efficient and sustainable way to trap mosquitoes.
 More than 400 solar-powered smart traps will be installed across the country from February 1 to catch mosquitoes and thus keep a check on the outbreak of diseases like malaria, dengue, Yellow Fever and West Nile Virus, an official from Abu Dhabi Waste Management Centre (Tadweer) said.
 Read the full original article in the Kaleej Times >

-click on “User Management” to invite other users
+go to “Users”, then click on the “New User” button to invite other users

 Manual and Support: